NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 The GDC Data Portal provides several hooks for querying case information.
 These hooks are located in the `@gff/core` package.
 Cases can be queried using several different methods.
-The `useAllCases` hook returns all the cases in the GDC and can be filtered by the current cohort as shown below:
+The `useAllCases` hook returns all the cases in the GDC and can be filtered by the current cohort as shown below

 ```typescript
 import {useCoreSelector, useAllCases} from '@gff/core';